The Benjamin Royal Sonesta New York

 Though the hotel has just over 200 rooms, it feels like a small hotel in the best sense of the word.
 Velvet sofas and fresh flowers help humanize the high-ceiling lobby.
 And the uniformed staff are among the friendliest and most helpful in town.

 Suites can be quite spacious.
 Several open onto spectacular terraces overlooking Lexington Avenue, complete with views of the Chrysler Building and outdoor furnishings for alfresco drinks or dining.
+The showpiece Benjamin Suite, designed by the talented Lauren Rotett of Rottet Studio, is eye-catching and contemporary.
+It would be fun to see what she could do with the rest of the rooms.

 Surroundings: A great location if you want Midtown.
 Lexington Avenue in the 40s consists of boring office buildings, but it’s studded with hotels, nice if you want to try out a different bar or breakfast spot.
-Grand Central Station, Rockefeller Center, the Museum of Modern Art, Saks Fifth Avenue and preppy haberdashers including Brooks Brothers and Paul Stuart are steps away.
+Grand Central Station, Rockefeller Center, the Museum of Modern Art, Saks Fifth Avenue and preppy haberdashers including Paul Stuart are steps away.
 Times Square and the Theater District are a brisk walk or crosstown bus ride away.
 Central Park, Bloomingdales and the renowned Morgan Museum and Library are easily accessible.
 Bus stops and the subway station are nearby.

 Keep in mind: Rooms can be noisy due to street sounds.